JakuJ/minecraft-clone/README.md

 ![](https://github.com/JakuJ/minecraft-clone/workflows/CMake%20CI/badge.svg)

-An attempt to recreate a subset of the popular game "Minecraft", delving deeper and deeper into OpenGL along the way.
+An attempt to recreate a subset of the popular game "Minecraft", delving deeper and deeper into OpenGL and modern C++ along the way.

-## What works
+## Features done so far

 * A controllable free-floating camera
 * A quad tree for efficient querying of chunk info